 Leaf chain assembly kits bring together a whole family of parts into one unit and can be tailor made to suit the specific requirements of each project.

-If you'd like to find out more about the bespoke leaf chain solutions we provide at FB Chain, please get in touch with a member of our team.
+If you'd like to find out more about the bespoke leaf chain solutions we provide at FB Chain, please get in touch with me or a member of our team.